 Hollywood Yesterday is, at its heart, my tribute to Classic Hollywood, Classic TV, and (more recently) old radio shows.
 More importantly it’s a tribute to the men and women who have, through the years, entertained us, made us laugh, made us smile, made us cry, and made us feel emotions we didn’t even know we had.

 Like everyone, I have my own particular favorites when it comes to the stars of Old Hollywood, Classic TV, and Classic Radio Shows but I plan to devote time and space to everyone’s favorites, not just my own.

 I will, no doubt, have to remind myself of this from time to time.

-I will say this, too… I will (undoubtedly) add to the list from time to time.
+I will say this, too… I will (undoubtedly) add to the lists on this page from time to time.
 There are still wonderful stars I’ve yet to truly get to know.
 Often I’ll see an actor or actress in one or even two films but they may not crack into my favorites until the third film.
 Other times, I’ll see a single scene and know that I’ll love them forever and ever, amen.
-(Looking at you Barbara, Jimmy, Lucille, Rita, Ava, Claudette, and Lana).
+(Looking at you Barbara, Jimmy, Lucille, Hattie, Maureen, Rita, Buster…).

 FAVORITE CLASSIC HOLLYWOOD MOVIE ACTRESSES